Why Do Cleaners Work at Night?

 Key Takeaways

-• Cleaning at night improves efficiency as cleaners can access all areas without obstacles or foot traffic.
+• Cleaning at night improves efficiency, as cleaners can access all areas without obstacles or foot traffic.

 • Businesses save on costs through lower electricity rates and optimized HVAC system use.